 One of the goals of UW-Whitewater’s school psychology graduate program is to prepare future professionals to be advocates for and providers of mental health services in Wisconsin’s elementary and secondary schools.
 The program’s alumni are striving toward this goal each and every day all around the State of Wisconsin.
 Since the beginning of 2017, four recent alumnae have been highlighted in the local news for their work as fierce advocates for the mental, emotional, and behavioral well-being of the students whom they serve.
 Jamie Harris, a school psychologist in the Edgerton School District and recent recipient of the Wisconsin School Psychologists Association’s School Psychologist of the Year Award, recognized a need to increase students’ social and emotional skills in order to be successful at school and beyond.
-In doing so, she partnered with other school personnel at Edgerton Middle School to bring the Second Step curriculum to all students.
+In doing so, she partnered with other school personnel at Edgerton Middle School to bring the Second Step curriculum (not available at this time) to all students.
 For middle schoolers, this program focuses on providing students with the communication, coping, and problem-solving skills necessary to navigate the struggles of adolescence.

 About an hour north, Allison Samb, a school psychologist at Westside Elementary School in the Sun Prairie Area School District, and the school’s social worker received grant funding from the Sun Prairie Education Foundation to screen all third and fourth grade students for symptoms of traumatic stress.
 Once identified, students who have experienced traumatic stress will participate in Bounce Back, an evidence-based cognitive behavioral therapy group aimed at decreasing the physical and emotional symptoms of traumatic stress, as well as increasing coping skills and relaxation techniques to address that stress.
 Samb estimates that the grant will provide necessary mental, social, and emotional support to 50 students coping with traumatic stress over the next year.